Skip to main content

 worker-disconnected

-Emitted when a device disconnects from the session.
+Emitted when a worker disconnects from the session (i.e., when a device leaves or loses connection).

 Example: